 Signed by President Joe Biden in November 2021, the $1.2 trillion IIJA allows state and local governments to access infrastructure bill funds and use them to rebuild U.S. roads, bridges and rails; provide high-speed internet access to all; address the climate crisis; expand the electric vehicle network; invest in underserved communities and more.

-What kinds of programs will be funded through IIJA?
+What kinds of programs are being funded through IIJA?

 - $110 billion, including (but not limited to):